Our Healthcare System manages sickness in place of promoting health

-Authenticity is being truthful, courageous to be yourself and stand for what benefits for all.
-Becoming a doctor is not only a huge undertaking with the amount of education that is required but also in a sense of commitment, dedicated to helping other with their health and well-being.
+Authenticity is being truthful, courageous to be yourself and stand for what benefits all.
+Becoming a doctor is not only a huge undertaking with the amount of education that is required but also in a sense of commitment, dedicated to helping others with their health and well-being.

 Our healthcare system is clearly sick and business analysts have focused so much on how to turn healthcare into a performance system just like fixing a car to race faster and better.

 But is speed the area to improve upon?
 When it comes to emergency medicine, yes of course.
 But what about chronic diseases?